PowerFlow-DNN: Compiler-Directed Fine-Grained Power Orchestration for End-to-End Edge AI Inference: Evaluation

 \section{Evaluation}

-We evaluate whether PowerFlow identifies the minimum-energy operating point under discretized voltage and power-state spaces, and compare against strong heuristic baselines.
+We evaluate whether PF-DNN identifies the minimum-energy operating point under discretized voltage and power-state spaces, and compare against strong heuristic baselines.
 Specifically, we examine: (1) energy reduction across inference rates compared to baseline policies, (2) generalization across representative networks, (3) the impact of hardware constraints, and (4) solver scalability.

 The baseline corresponds to a conventional accelerator design without cross-layer power optimization~\cite{chen-eyeriss-JSSC2016}.
-The +gating variant extends this design with fine-grained memory power gating inspired by prior work~\cite{prabhu-minotaur-vlsi2024, prabhu-chimera-jssr2022}.
-The +greedy policy applies a layer-wise DVFS heuristic that selects locally optimal operating points under latency constraints, consistent with prior approaches~\cite{liu-dvfsaccel-HIPC2022, Geng-powerlens-DAC2026, torng-uecgra-hpca2021}.
-We define layer-wise DVFS as a greedy marginal-utility-based policy that iteratively adjusts per-layer voltage assignments to meet a global deadline, without accounting for inter-layer transition costs.
-We compare these baselines, their combination, and the proposed PowerFlow under identical hardware and timing constraints.
+The +gating variant extends this design with fine-grained memory power gating inspired by prior work~\cite{prabhu-minotaur-vlsi2024, prabhu-chimera-jssc2022}.
+The +greedy policy implements a marginal-utility-based layer-wise DVFS heuristic, inspired by prior accelerator DVFS approaches~\cite{liu-dvfsaccel-HIPC2022,Geng-powerlens-DAC2026,torng-uecgra-hpca2021}.
+Starting from the minimum-energy configuration, the heuristic iteratively applies per-layer voltage adjustments that provide the largest latency reduction per unit energy increase until the target deadline is met.
+While transition overheads are considered during candidate evaluation, decisions are made locally and independently.
+We compare these baselines, their combination, and the proposed PF-DNN under identical hardware and timing constraints.